sdsucomptox/danrerlib/docs/userguide/installation.md

 ### Development Version

-Please see Developer's Guide.
+If you would like to make changes to the library, either for your own purposes or to contribute, you should install the development version of this package.
+Please see the [Contributing Guidelines](../contributing.md) in the Developer's Guide to follow the recommended steps.

 ## Installation Guide

 It is recommended to use a python virtual environment or conda environment to manage all python packages and projects.
+If you are a new Python user, installing and managing Python packages can be complicated.
+We recommend using a package management software such as [Anaconda](https://www.anaconda.com/).
+We refer the user elsewhere to make further installation decisions about Python packages in general.

 ### Beginning users